dabeaz/lifty/README.md

 ```

 This is the basic idea of Lifty.
 It's the simulated hardware of an
 elevator, but none of the brains of an elevator.
+It will try to
+show you everything that is happening though.

 ## Commands